pulo0/school-projects/README.md

 # school-course-csharp
-in 2022 I went to C# course in my school and this is what I did there
+In 2022 I went to C# course in my school and this is what I did there